- Is June a good time to go to Iceland?

 Lava caving in June in Iceland

-It’s never advisable to enter a cave in Iceland without an expert, and there are many guided lava cave tours near and far to Reykjavik.
+It’s never advisable to enter a cave in Iceland without an expert, and there are many guided lava cave tours near and far from Reykjavik.

 The flexibility of the summer months means you can mix and match to get the most out of your time.
-For example, you can visit the Leidarendilava cave and horseback riding past beautiful hillsides and peaceful lakes.
+For example, you can go on this scenic 8-hour horseriding & lava cave tour of Raufarholshellir.

 Fishing in June in Iceland

-Photo from Kayak Fishing Adventure by Mount Kirkjufell
+Photo from Relaxing 2-Hour Kayak Fishing Adventure by Mt.
+Kirkjufell

 June is a great time for fishing in Iceland, with lakes and rivers full of fish.
 Iceland has a deep relationship with fishing, with much of Icelandic history revolving around it.
 Fishing in lakes and rivers is a popular leisure activity.
-You’ll need a permit to fish in any river or lake in Iceland, as well as permission from the landowner.
-You can also buy the fishing card, which gives you access to 36 lakes across the country.
+You’ll need a permit to fish in any river or lake in Iceland and permission from the landowner.

 This can be tricky, and the permits are expensive.
-The easiest approach for experienced anglers and beginners alike is to book a guided fishing tour.
-If you particularly want to go it alone and plan your own trip, we recommend you read more about fishing in Iceland to make sure you’re following all the rules.
+The easiest approach for experienced anglers and beginners is booking a guided fishing tour.
+If you particularly want to go it alone and plan your own trip, we recommend you read more about fishing in Iceland to ensure you follow all the rules.

-Sea-angling is more straightforward, and some tours combine it with whale-watching expeditions.
+Sea-angling is more straightforward, and some tours combine fishing with whale-watching expeditions.
 In some cases, the tours will even help you gut your fish for cooking.

-The cheapest route to catching a fish in Iceland is harbor fishing.
-Some companies offer rod rental so you can cast your line, relax, and let your feet dangle over the pier.
+The cheapest route to catching fish in Iceland is harbor fishing.
+Some companies by the Reykjavik harbor offer rod rental so you can cast your line, relax, and let your feet dangle over the pier.

 Ice caving in Iceland in June

-You can also not visit a natural ice cave, as they will be full of melting glacier rivers in June.
-But the man-made glacier tunnel in Langjökull will still be accessible.
+You cannot visit a natural ice cave in June, as they will be full of melting glacier rivers in the summer.
+But the man-made glacier tunnel in Langjökull will still be accessible, as well as the Katla ice cave.

 Can you see the Northern Lights in Iceland in June?